-Use your caliper and measure the top layers of the wall at several points to get an` average thickness.
-I got measurements around 1.07mm with my current extrusion multiplier of 1 and extrusion width set automatically to .96mm (120% of nozzle width) for my .8mm nozzle.
+Use your caliper and measure the top layers of the wall at several points to get an average thickness.
+We are measuring the thickness of 2 lines/walls, since it's more realistic to what you would be printing everyday.
+I got measurements around 1.07mm with my current extrusion multiplier of 1 and extrusion width set automatically to 0.48mm (120% of nozzle width) for my 0.4mm nozzle.
 Using the formula below, lets calibrate the extrusion.

 (desired thickness / measured thickness) * old extrusion multiplier = new extrusion multiplier

 .96/1.07 * 1 = .89